Jupita-io/kotlin/README.md

 ### Step 4
 Dump an utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.

+The parameter `channel_type` is required.
+This allows you to specify which channel you are deploying the SDK to.
+You may enter any name you wish in order to identify the channel type in the dashboard UI, e.g "Email", "Web chat", "Social media", "Phone", etc.

 The parameter `isCall` is required and set to false by default.
 This tells Jupita if the utterance is from an audio call.
 When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to `false`;

 ```
 touchpoint.dump("Hi, how are you?",
                 "3",
+                "Web chat",
                 Jupita.TOUCHPOINT,
                 false,
                 object : DumpListener {